kimwalisch/primecount/doc/Hard-Special-Leaves.md

 There are still a few open questions to which I have no answers yet.

-The most important one being: What's the runtime complexity of this alternative algorithm?
+* What's the runtime complexity of this alternative algorithm?
 Unfortunately it is not easy to answer this question as the algorithm depends on many optimizations all of which improve the runtime complexity by a small factor.
-Since the algorithm of the hard special leaves consists of two main
-parts: sieving & counting, and since the alternative counting method counts the number of unsieved elements between consecutive hard special leaves, the runtime complexity of the algorithm is: max(Number of sieve operations, Number of hard special leaves * Average number of count operations per special leaf).
+Since the algorithm of the hard special leaves consists of two main parts: sieving & counting, and since the alternative counting method counts the number of unsieved elements between consecutive hard special leaves, the runtime complexity of the algorithm is: max(Number of sieve operations, Number of hard special leaves * Average number of count operations per special leaf).
 The number of sieve operations and the number of hard special leaves are already known and have been published before, what is not known is the average number of count operations per special leaf (and the total number of count operations) using the alternative counting method.

+  In the original algorithm with the binary indexed tree, sieving uses O(z log z) operations [[4]](#References).
+In the alternative algorithm sieving uses only O(z log log z) operations since for each sieving operation we need to decrement at most a constant number of counter elements (provided that we use a constant number of counter arrays).
+The number of hard special leaves in the Deléglise-Rivat algorithm is O(z / (log x)^2 * log α) [[4]](#References), hence if the average number of count operations per special leaf in the alternative counting algorithm is less than O(log z * (log x)^2 / log α), then the alternative algorithm would have a better runtime complexity than the original algorithm.

-Another open question is: What is the ideal number of counter arrays (number of levels) for which the computation of the hard special leaves will theoretically yield the fewest number of instructions?
+* What is the ideal number of counter arrays (number of levels) for which the computation of the hard special leaves will theoretically yield the fewest number of instructions?
 In primecount I currently use a single counter array for all computations even though I expect that using two counters could speed up huge computations with input numbers > 10^28.

 ## References